 Who is delivering the Young Farmer Business Bootcamp?

-Agriculture Victoria Farm Business Economist, Georgie Thomson will deliver the program.
+Agriculture Victoria Farm Business Economist, Tristan Wardley will deliver the program.

-Find out more about Georgie on her Meet the Experts profile.
+Find out more about Tristan on his Meet the Experts profile.

 Do I have to bring anything?